Teams of LLM Agents can Exploit Zero-Day Vulnerabilities: : Hierarchical Planning and Task-Specific Agents

 \subsection{Implementation}

-For our specific implementation for \sn for web vulnerabilities, we used the OpenAI assistants API in conjunction with LangChain and LangGraph.
-We used GPT-4 for all experiments in our work, since prior work has shown that GPT-4 is far more proficient at hacking tasks compared to other models \cite{fang2024llm, fang2024llm2}.
+In our specific implementation for \sn for web vulnerabilities, we used the LangChain and LangGraph library in conjunction to APIs of Fireworks and OpenAI assistants.
 We used LangGraph's functionality to create a graph of agents and passed messages between agents using LangGraph.
-The individual agents were implemented with a conjunction of OpenAI Assistants and LangChain.
+The individual agents were implemented with a conjunction of OpenAI Assistants, Fireworks, and LangChain.

 To reduce the token count (directly reducing costs), we observed that the client-side HTML was the vast majority of the tokens.
 We implemented an HTML simplifying strategy to reduce this cost.
 Before passing the HTML of the webpage to the agent, we remove unnecessary HTML tags (such as image, svg, style, etc.) tags that are irrelevant to the agent.